MicrosoftDocs/azure-dev-docs/articles/terraform/create-k8s-cluster-with-tf-and-aks.md

 ## Troubleshoot Terraform on Azure

 If you receive a "403 error" when applying the Terraform execution plan during the role assignment, it usually means your service principal role doesn't include permission to assign roles in Azure RBAC.
-For more information about the built-in roles, including the Contributor role, see [Azure built-in roles](/azure/role-based-access-control/built-in-roles#contributor).
+For more information about the built-in roles, see [Azure built-in roles](/azure/role-based-access-control/built-in-roles).
 The following options will enable you to resolve the error:

 - Create the service principal with the "Owner" role.
 As a recommended practice, you should grant the least privilege needed to perform a given job.
 Therefore, only use the "Owner" role if the service principal is meant to be used in that capacity.
 - Create a custom role based on the role you want - such as Contributor.
 Depending on the base role you use, either add the `Microsoft.Authorization/*/Write` action to the `Actions` block or remove it from the `NotActions` block.
 For more information on custom roles, see [Azure custom roles](/azure/role-based-access-control/custom-roles).